Nothing is particularly wrong. I’m just writing a book. Writing is challenging. It makes me anxious.

 When things are on the cusp of true change, or during phases of enormous organizational growth, it’s common for people to manage their unconscious anxiety by competing with the leader, or each other.
 Rather than getting down to work, they decide it’s time to get down on the battlefield.

 This is not just a matter of feedback, which you, no doubt, as a well-schooled leader, try to be open to.
-As you are listening to their suggestions, it becomes clear that the content is of no real value, and they seem to be doling them out in droves.
+As you are listening to their suggestions, it becomes clear that the content is of no real value, and they seem to have one complaint after another.
 This is because they are avoiding their work by telling you how to do yours.

 And you’re a diabetic.